ercanersoy/Python-Code-Examples/user-input/README.md

 # User Input

-An user input example in Python
+An simple user input program

 This example does not used a variable.